Cost of Living in Miami, FL 2023

 Miami is known for its famous skyline featuring several high-rises overlooking the city's sandy beaches.
 The Miami metropolitan area includes both suburban and urban living options for renters.
 So, whether you're looking for a lovely loft or an apartment with a view, Miami is the place to find it.

 Renting in Miami is generally less affordable than in other similar metropolitan areas, according to our Miami rent report.
-The median rent for a two-bedroom apartment in Miami sits at $1,931.
-That’s over $685 more than the national average.
+The median rent for a one-bedroom apartment is $1,622 and two-bedroom apartment in Miami sits at $2,150, which is 8.7% year-over-year in the last year and 4.0% above the national average.

 Not to mention, some neighborhoods in the Miami metro area have even higher two-bedroom rent rates, including Miami Beach.

 Now might be a good time to get into the Miami rental market.
 As the nation rebounds from the economic impact of the COVID-19 pandemic, rent prices remain lower than they were last year.

 Miami is known for its high rate of vehicle ownership, with 91.3% of households having access to at least one vehicle.
 MIT’s Living Wage Calculator puts a single adult’s average annual yearly expenses for transportation at $5,509.
 That’s about $426 monthly.

 However, the city's public transportation system is robust.
 Those who loathe driving or prefer public transportation options will love traversing the city via bus and train systems.

 The popular Metromover system is completely free.
 It operates in Downtown Miami and Brickell, stopping at major locations such as American Airlines Arena and the Bayside Marketplace and offering efficient transportation for anyone traveling within the downtown area.

 For those traveling throughout the major Miami metropolitan area, the transportation options are just as formidable.
 The Metrorail and Metrobus service this area for the low fare of $2.25 for a one-way trip.